NJIT-CS490-SP21/project2-mr744/README.md

-# Tic Tac Toe Multiplayer Game
+# Tic Tac Toe Multiplayer Game (Updated for Milestone 2)

 This respository consists of python, javascript, html, and css files which will allow users to play a game of Tic Tac Toe between 2 players when two instances of the tab are opened.
 Additional players joining will be spectators.